-Pressed flowers are brilliant as a decorative addition to cards, jewellery or just as a simple framed wall art.
+Pressed flowers are brilliant as a decorative addition to cards, jewelry or just as a simple framed wall art.

 There are 4 basic methods for pressing fresh flowers.